Rob Reiner: 1980–1996: Transition to directing and acclaim

-Reiner has gone on to direct other critically and commercially successful films with his own company, Castle Rock Entertainment.
+Reiner directed and produced a number of critically and commercially successful films through his company, Castle Rock Entertainment.
 These include the romantic comedy When Harry Met Sally...
-(1989), which has been critically ranked among the all-time best of its genre, the tense thriller Misery (1990), for which Kathy Bates won the Academy Award for Best Actress, and his most commercially successful work, the military courtroom drama A Few Good Men (1992), which was nominated for the Academy Award for Best Picture.
-Subsequent films directed by Reiner include the political romance The American President (1995), the courtroom drama Ghosts of Mississippi (1996), and the uplifting comedy The Bucket List (2007).
+(1989), which has been ranked among the all-time best of its genre; the tense thriller adaptation of Stephen King's novel Misery (1990), for which Kathy Bates won the Academy Award for Best Actress; and his most commercially successful work, the military courtroom drama A Few Good Men (1992), which was nominated for the Academy Award for Best Picture.
+The next film Reiner released through Castle Rock was the family comedy North, which was a box-office bomb and was panned by critics.
+Roger Ebert, whose extremely negative review of the film became well-known, regarded it as "some sort of lapse" from Reiner.
+It has since been included on many prominent lists of the worst films ever made.